Muskan-Chauhan2002/MYSQL-practice-projects/README.md

 - This repository contains SQL queries for analyzing university admissions data in Russia for the years 2014-2023.
 The analysis focuses on extracting key insights related to admission trends, university performance, and field-of-study popularity.

+- # 6.
+Walmart Sales Data Analysis 📊
+- This repository contains an SQL analysis of Walmart Sales Data, covering various insights related to products, customers, and sales trends.
+- # SQl skilles covered:
+- Standardized column names for consistency.
+- Categorized time of sales into Morning, Afternoon, and Evening (Using CASE to categorize sales time.)
+- Classifying product performance as "Good" or "Bad" based on sales.
+- Extracting month names from dates (DATE_FORMAT()), Etc.